CocoaHeadsNL/intro-slides/2016/August/august m2mobi.md

 ![inline](../../Logos/do_ios_logo_2016.png)

 #Conference Nov.
 15 / Training day Nov.
 16 / CFP open till Sept.
 12
-###Currently early bird tickets We will get a CocoaHeadsNL code, but this is a better deal
+###Currently early bird tickets.
+We will get a CocoaHeadsNL code, but this is a better deal
 ###http://do-ios.com
 ###Twitter: @iosconf / #doios2016